 Official route: start-up visa or self-employed visa (slow and expensive)

 As a non-EU entrepreneur relocating to the Netherlands, the official way in would be by applying for a start-up visa or the self-employed visa.
 However, securing these visas is known to be quite challenging.
-The process can even take a full year and and is quite expensive.
+The process can even take a full year and is quite expensive.

 Alternative: Set up LLC + become sponsor (or EOR / payroll)